Addiction Recovery

 Addiction can take on many different faces and manifest in your life in various ways–alcohol, drugs, gambling, sex, exercise, food, unhealthy relationships, are just a few examples.
 Addiction recovery is also different for each person.

-Whether you’re seeking recovery support from substance abuse, an eating disorder or other addictive behavior, individual or group counseling, I can support you along your journey.
+Whether you’re seeking recovery support from substance abuse, an eating disorder or other addictive behavior, I can support you along your journey.

 I understand how challenging it can be to sustain a recovery focused lifestyle and make value congruent choices in a culture, society, and perhaps family system that does not quite understand the challenges individuals recovering from an addiction face on a daily basis.